ktory1/JobScrapper/README.md

 # JobScrapper

-Simple webscrapper built with Python using Django and Flask packages
+Simple webscrapper built with Python using Flask

 Takes in a keyword to search and present available jobs from Stack Overflow and Indeed.com